Jtoosh/itc210/notes.md

 `window` is the global object in a browser, and it represents the browser window.
 It can be accessed and manipulated in the DOM.

 >Random Markdown note: when making internal links, use # and then the name of the heading, in all lowercase and with spaces replaced by hyphens.
 For example, to link to the heading "DOM and DOM Events", use `#dom-and-dom-events`.
 Only one # is needed, regardless of the heading level.

+### Lecture 9.18.24: Javascript Object Notation (JSON)

+JSON
+: JavaScript Object Notation.
+A "syntax for storing and exchanging text information".
+Similar to XML, but faster, easier to parse, and like XML is language and platform independent.

+JSON info from language card:

+- Property names are case sensitive and dynamically typed
+- It is a declarative language since it is just data representation, runtime model is interpreted
+- For sytanx, each 'object' is represented by braces `{}` and arrays are represented by brackets `[]`.
+The property name and value must be in double quotes, and a colon always separates the property from the value, and a comma separate a pair from another pair: `{ "Name": "John", "Name": "Simon: }`.
+- Pure JSON doesn't allow comments, but lots of JSON parsers allow JS comments.
+- JSON is object oriented in that it defines objects and arrays to be manipulated by another programming language.
+- JSON is a subset of JS and can be embedded directly into JS code.
+It is likely the most popular data representation language, right up there with CSV.

+- JavaScript has a JSON object that has its own methods.
+A JavaScript object can be converted to JSON using the `JSON.stringify()` method, and a JSON object can be converted to a JavaScript object using the `JSON.parse()` method.

+- When JSON is converted to a JavaScript object, because JSON uses objects and properties, the JavaScript object functions just like any other programming class/object, and the properties can be accessed using dot notation.

+- The `preventDefault()` method is used to prevent the default action of an event from happening.
+For example, if a form is submitted, the default is to send the data to the server and refresh, but sometimes that is not desired.

+- The `.target` property of an event object is a reference to the object that dispatched or triggered the event.

+- The `Object` object is a global object that is used to create objects.
+It has a number of built-in methods that are used to manipulate objects.
+For example, the `.fromEntries()` method is used to create an object from an array of key-value pairs.
+When passed in a `FormData` it will return an object with a property for each of the entries, with the value being the value of the entry.

+localStorage
+: String data that can be stored on a webpage between page refreshes and browser sessions.
+It is stored in the browser, and can be accessed using the `localStorage` object.
+Each distinct URL has its own local storage, and the data is stored as key-value pairs.

+sessionStorage
+: String data similar to localStorage, with the exception that it is cleared when the browser is closed.
+Different tabs have different sessionStorages, even if they are on the same URL.
+Similar to localStorage, it is accessed using the `sessionStorage` object.

+The storage for a website can be viewed in the browser's developer tools, under the `Application` tab.